Share your pictures, memories and stories

 There were a number of evening entertainments during Miss Ratliff's tenure, events that included parties and refreshements, and sometimes songs and stage productions.
 One of these featured a scavenger hunt, and, due to over-selling by my brother and I, one of the scavenger items was a trip to the Trachta "Cave."

 Mel had discovered the cave early-on in our explorations of the old Bohannon place.
 It was a territory rich for discovery.
-There were at least three former house sites, which offered artifacts of living, like fragments of dishes, boards with nails in them, a usable paring knife, and farm-equipment parts.
+There were at least three former house sites, which offered artifacts of living, like fragments of dishes, boards with old square nails in them, a usable paring knife, and farm-equipment parts.
 In a deep draw, between a couple of hilltops, wild water had eroded a space beneath the roots of a large tree.
 That was our cave.
 Mel had read everything written by Mark Twain, at least once.
 We'd been through Mark Twain's cave, in Hannibal, and the idea of a cave on our property loosed a whirlwind of fantasy.
 We naturally suggested including it as a destination for Miss Ratliff's scavenger hunt.
 She agreed, for some reason.

 I believe Mel and I were the only ones who made it to the cave.
 There might have been one or two with us.
 It was dark, wet, and spooky, and for the first time I wondered what creatures might be living in that cave.
 We stayed long enough to say we'd been there, and went back, the only ones who completed the journey.